eobermuhlner/httplogger/README.md

 2020/10/25 15:20:13 2020-10-25T15:20:13+01:00#1 JWT.Payload                              = {"sub":"1234567890","name":"John Doe","iat":1516239022}
 ```

+### Example: POST request

-Example for sending JSON as a POST request using curl
+Example for sending JSON as a POST request using curl:

 ```shell
 curl -d '{"key1":"value1", "key2":"value2"}' -H "Content-Type: application/json" -X POST http://localhost:9081/data
 ```

+Note that output does not contain the body of the request.
+Because the body may be very large it is per default not logged.
 ```
 2020/10/25 15:39:07 2020-10-25T15:39:07+01:00#4 Proto                                    = HTTP/1.1
 2020/10/25 15:39:07 2020-10-25T15:39:07+01:00#4 Host                                     = localhost:9081